 I have worked with seniors for several years.
 From my experience, organizing seniors is different.
-They are more likely to be the ones that want to downsize and get rid of their stuff.
-Some of them get stuck with their kids' stuff too.
-And others are likely to have health issues, like bending, knee problems, walking up steps, etc...
-This post discusses organizing an older adult's home tips for a safe place to retire in their own home.
-Read on and share with your family member.
+They are more likely to be the ones who want to downsize and get rid of their stuff.
+Some of them get stuck with their kids' stuff, too.
+Others are likely to have health issues, like bending, knee problems, walking up steps, etc...
+This post discusses organizing an older adult's home tips for a safe (Affiliate Link) place to retire in their own home.
+Read on and share with your family members.
 These tips are greatly useful for family caregivers and older adults to have easy access to everything they need in a secure place to live.

 Jump to: